Missing middle housing: State-level examples

 The states of Vermont, New Hampshire, and California have adopted a number of bills that promote accessory dwelling units and reduce regulatory barriers to accessory dwelling unit construction.
 State-level action has also occurred in Australia where, citing an effort to promote more 'missing middle' development, New South Wales launched the Low Rise Housing Diversity Code and Design Guides for Low Rise Housing Diversity.
 The State of Connecticut House and Senate approved legislation to reduce some zoning restrictions on missing middle housing types such as accessory dwelling units.

 Other states have considered but not adopted similar legislation to support missing middle housing types.
-The State of Illinois considered HB4869 which would have required municipalities to permit (and reasonably regulate) accessory dwelling units.
-Virginia considered HB 152 which would have required municipalities to allow (and reasonably regulate) missing middle housing types (duplexes, cottages, etc.) on all lots currently zoned for single-family housing.
-The State of Maryland considered HB1406 "Planning for Modest Homes Act of 2020" which would have required census tracts that are affluent, transit-adjacent, and/or near a large number of jobs, to allow missing middle housing types.
+Illinois considered HB4869 which would have required municipalities to permit and reasonably regulate accessory dwelling units.
+Virginia considered HB 152 which would have required municipalities to allow, and reasonably regulate, missing middle housing types (duplexes, cottages, etc.) on all lots currently zoned for single-family housing.
+Maryland considered HB1406 "Planning for Modest Homes Act of 2020" which would have required census tracts that are affluent, transit-adjacent, and/or near a large number of jobs, to allow missing middle housing types.

 Nebraska considered LB794 would mandate every city with more than 5,000 people to allow missing middle housing in areas previously zoned exclusively for single-family detached residential.
 Montana considered HB 134 which would have allowed duplex, triplex, and fourplex housing in certain municipalities.
 North Carolina considered House Bill 401 and Senate Bill 349, which would have allowed middle housing in any neighborhood zoned for detached, single-family homes.